snakeyaml/snakeyaml/README.md

 ## Overview ##
 YAML is a data serialization format designed for human readability and interaction with scripting languages.

-SnakeYAML is a YAML parser and emitter for the Java programming language.
+SnakeYAML is a YAML parser and emitter for the Java Virtual Machine.

 ## SnakeYAML features ##